GabrielH-02/Harmony-Haven-Hotels/README.md

 * The ‘Or’ text between the two options was applied to ensure the user has an understanding of the two separate programs, and to continue this separation are the borders found around the options.

-* As well as this the colour of the boxes was changed since this is one of the most essential parts of the site it needed to stand out from other sections found on the site.
+* The colour of the boxes was changed since this is one of the most essential parts of the site, it needed to stand out from other sections found on the site.
 Therefore the deals and offers section uses colour and background colour to create a difference between the sections, this allows the user to rightly identify certain sections of the page.

 * At the bottom of the boxes of the deals is an anchor element that leads the user to the signup page.
 The colour is brighter than the normal text to inform the user that this aspect of the page can be interacted with.
 This continues to promote the user to become a member which therefore achieves the site owner's goal.

 ![deals-and-offers-home](documentation/deals-&-offers-home.png)

 __Image Section__
-* This is the image section within the home page.
-It is used to create a visual representation of what the user could be booking if they become a member.
+* The image section within the home page, is used to create a visual representation of what the user could be booking if they become a member.
 This feature not only acts as visual motivation but provides a block divide between the ‘Deals and Offers’ and ‘Reviews’ which also allows the user to understand the content of the page once the text has been spaced out from one another.
 There may be future features to implement here.

 ![image block](documentation/slideshow-home.png)

 __Review Section__
 * The review section was another feature to be included as it was important to the site’s owner's goal to receive more memberships.
 Providing reviews from former travellers who have used this hotel service.
 This gives the user assurance of the hotel service thus encouraging them to sign up for membership.

 * Since the comments from former travellers are rather short it was important to be efficient with the space they take up on the page on a mobile device they appear stacked on top of one another, in a column.
 In concern to responsive design once the user's screen grows from mobile the reviews are evenly spread across the screen.
 So once the screen reaches the laptop or desktop all the reviews appear in a row.
 This was to make sure that reviews stand as a collective rather than individual reviews.
-Since this is important to the user, on their initial view of the page, the reviews can be together.
+Since this is important to the user, on their initial view of the page.

 ![reviews-home-medium](documentation/reviews-home.png)